-Insulating your home helps to keep cold air out and warm air in so you can have a comfortable living environment.
-It also helps to conserve energy and lower energy bills because furnaces and air conditioners are not used as often.
+Insulating your home helps keep cold air out and warm air so you can have a comfortable living environment.
+It also helps conserve energy and lower energy bills because furnaces and air conditioners are often not used.
 However, there are instances that one may require to remove their existing insulation while others are installing.

-The economical thing to do is to remove the insulation on your own, after all, how hard can it be?
+The economical thing to do is to remove the insulation on your own; after all, how hard can it be?
 While that may be true, hiring a professional to do the job for you comes with a plethora of advantages.